 Joe really likes cats and he can probably beat you at Nintendo.

 Member Services and Social Media

-Jessiqa Greenblatt supports Scrum.org customers, trainers and prospects around the world to help them in their goal to improve their ability to deliver software with greater agility.
+Jessiqa Greenblatt supports Scrum.org customers and trainers around the world to help them improve their ability to deliver software with greater agility.
 As a key member of the support team since 2014, Jessiqa takes an active role in pushing information out to the greater community through social media, webcasts and web content.

 Jessiqa’s background is in education and publishing.
-She spent more than three years in Japan, where she taught English to hundreds of students.
-She then went on to support the English teaching community at a larger scale in the role of Prefectural Advisor.
+Having spent over three years in Japan teaching English to hundreds of students, she also supported the English teaching community at a larger scale in the role of Prefectural Advisor.
 While working for the Japanese Ministry of Education and Culture, she developed tools for incorporating feedback in the classroom, and for improving communication and transparency among the faculty at Japanese public schools.
 Jessiqa’s dedication to continuous improvement led her to Scrum.org.

 Joel is an experienced full-stack software developer with a diverse background in web, mobile, Windows, database, and cloud development.
 Previously he has worked with Telerik to create TeamPulse, an agile project management tool, with D2L to build their industry leading learning management system, and as a consultant with Imaginet to work on anything and everything.
 Joel has become known as a highly flexible developer who gets things done quickly and with high quality.
 He has a passion for the craft of software engineering and shown a strong commitment to delivering value to stakeholders.
 In addition, Joel holds a bachelors degree in Computer Science from the University of Manitoba and a number of Microsoft technology certifications.